Yin-Yin/SAP-Open-UI5-art-explorer/README.md

 ## Known bugs:
- - if you open a style through the fontpage the featured flag is not working
+ - if you open a style through the frontpage the featured flag is not working
+ -

 ### Notes